There are limits on the amount you can invest in pension plans without being subject to a tax charge.

-These limits are known as the annual allowance, the tapered annual allowance, the money purchase annual allowance and the lifetime allowance.
+These limits are known as the annual allowance, the tapered annual allowance, the money purchase annual allowance.

 What is the annual allowance?

 Any pension contributions you make in a tax year count towards the annual allowance for that tax year.

 Tax rules depend on your individual circumstances and could change in the future.

 What are the limits of the annual allowance?